📞 Call 718.544.3000

-Structural System Inspections and
+Structural Systems and

-Home, Building, Condo, and
+Pre-Purchase Home, Building, Condo, and

 If you buy a building that has a structural defect, the fact that most buildings have no structural defects is of little comfort.
 You want to know if the house or building you are considering purchasing is structurally sound.

 Some real estate buyers mistakenly believe structural defects are only a concern in older buildings.
 Other real estate purchasers feel they can find structural defects just by "looking carefully".
 Still other buyers feel that an old building that is still standing must have no structural defects.
 Structural defects can be costly to correct.
 Your best chance of finding the structural defect before you purchase the home or building is have a home inspection performed by a Professional Engineer.